Schools, charities and places of worship

 Educational establishments, residential hostels and premises used mainly for public meetings

-These premises produce "chargeable household waste".
-We charge for collecting their rubbish and mixed recyclables but we don't pass on any disposal costs.
-We only collect their rubbish if we also provide a mixed recycling service and we only collect if we have been requested to do so.
+We charge for both the collection and disposal/re-processing of rubbish and recycling from these premises.
+We will only collect their rubbish if we also provide a mixed recycling service and we will only collect if we have been requested to do so.
 All collections are weekly.

 |Container type||Annual collection charge